 More than 100 delegates joined us at the Four Seasons in Beijing.
 The morning session focused on broader capital-markets-related topics.
 We heard from Xu Chunmeng, the Hong Kong Exchange’s Beijing representative, about the flow of southbound money via Shanghai Connect and plans for the upcoming Shenzhen Connect.
 Simon Cox, an emerging markets editor at The Economist followed with a captivating presentation on global economic stagnation and the connection to technology disruption.
 The CEO of Finfabrik, Alex Medana, presented on the buzzword of the day–blockchain–to help demystify the topic and detail some of the ways it will disrupt processes in the financial markets in the not-so-distant future.

 The agenda switched gears in the afternoon to focus on subject matter more directly related to investor relations.
-A vibrant panel hosted by Jane Guo of Citi discussed the developments of corporate access and IR for China companies listed domestically, as well as differences with those listed in Hong Kong.
+A vibrant discussion on corporate access was had via a panel moderated by Citi corporate access.
 An Jing, CFO of 58Home.com, and Beate Melten, an industry veteran and head of IR Advisory at Citi DRs, were part of a terrific panel discussion on IR Best Practices.
 We wrapped up the event with a presentation of Ipreo research on the buy side’s expectations for investor relations from an Asian company.
 The day was capped with cocktails and canapes sponsored by EQS.

 Hong Kong, September 9